KittyGiraudel/site/_posts/2013-04-23-interview-by-clement-osternaud.md

 ## Could you introduce yourself in a few lines

-My name is Hugo “Kitty” Giraudel.
+My name is Kitty Giraudel.
 I’m a frontend developer on a work-based learning at Crédit Agricole Sud Rhône Alpes in Grenoble (France), hoping to work in a web agency starting from September.
 I’m really into frontend languages especially CSS & JS, as well as everything that comes with those languages: ergonomy, performance, accessibility, user experience, and much more.

 I am the co-author of [Browserhacks](http://browserhacks.com) &mdash; a website aiming at gathering all the dirty little secrets from browsers to do some browser sniffing ; not that I support that kind of thing but someone had to do such a tool. ;) I also developed Wild Web Watch &mdash; a web-related watch tool (which unfortunately gets old pretty badly).
 I also take care of the Sass port of Raphaël Goetter’s framework, [KNACSS](https://knacss.com).